Hiiirad/personal-notes/Tech Guide/Prometheus/README.md

 ---
 ## Part 01: The Basics
 [Prometheus](https://prometheus.io) is an open-source **monitoring** and **alerting** tool.
-It collects data abou aplications and systems and allows you to **visualize** the data and issue alerts based on the data.
+It collects data about applications and systems and allows you to **visualize** the data and issue alerts based on the data.

 **Monitoring** is an important component of DevOps automation.
-To manage a robust and complex infrastructure, you need to be able to quickly and easily understant what is happening in your systems.
+To manage a robust and complex infrastructure, you need to be able to quickly and easily understand what is happening in your systems.

 High Level Use Cases:
-- **Metric Collection**: Coolect important metrics about your systems and applications in one place.
+- **Metric Collection**: Collect important metrics about your systems and applications in one place.
 - **Visualization**: Build dashboards that provide an overview of the health of your systems.
 - **Alerting**: Send you an email or mobile notification when something is broken.